khirazo/gcm-mcp-relay/docs/tool-abstraction-design.md

 ## 1. Overview

 The Tool Abstraction Layer manages the exposure of GCM's 26 built-in MCP tools to AI agents.
-It implements a selective exposure strategy where safe read-only tools are directly exposed, while dangerous state-changing tools are restricted or hidden.
+All tools are exposed directly to AI agents, with access control enforced by GCM's built-in RBAC system.

 ## 2. Design Principles

-### 2.1 Selective Exposure
+### 2.1 Direct Exposure
-- **Read-only tools**: Directly exposed with minimal transformation
-- **State-changing tools**: Restricted by default, require explicit configuration
+- **All 26 tools**: Exposed directly to AI agents
+- **Access control**: Enforced by GCM's RBAC, not by relay
-- **Tool metadata**: Enhanced with safety information
+- **Tool metadata**: Enhanced with risk level information

-### 2.2 Configuration-Driven
-- Tool allowlists defined in YAML configuration
-- Profile-based access control (readonly/ops/admin)
-- No code changes required to modify tool exposure

-### 2.3 Transparency
+### 2.2 Transparency
 - Tool names preserved (no renaming in Phase 1)
 - Original schemas maintained
 - Clear documentation of restrictions